 How the pupil premium will be spent:

 - Intervention programmes and small group work to target academic standards (reading comprehension, spelling and maths and to prepare pupils for SATs) and social skills

-- Liaising with secondary schools to provide arrangements for extended transitions for Year 6 Pupil Premium children
+- Liaising with secondary schools and in particular SEND departments to provide arrangements for extended transitions for Year 6 Pupil Premium children

 - Ensure pupils take part in field trips to provide a richer, more engaging curriculum and better understanding of subsequent class teaching